ikarosu/vue-datepicker-mobile/README.md

 | active | Whether selected date between start and end | boolean |
 | end | Whether selected date end | boolean |
 ### cancel()
-After cancel, it used to hide datepicker window.
+Called after cancel, it used to hide datepicker window.

+### selectDisabled(date)
+Called after selected a date has `custom.disabled`.`date` is a Object Of Date.

 ## used demo
 ```html